MCS-177 Project: Movie Query System

 contributes and that neither partner monopolizes the process.
 We

-encourage you to meet with your lab instructor on Thursday, May 1,
+encourage you to meet with your lab instructor on the second lab day

-to assess how the lab is going and, if need be, to come up with
+to assess how the project is going and, if need be, to come up with

 strategies for more successfully working together.

 You should simply turn in a DrScheme printout that shows your